 There are many days when I hate most of the white people around me.
 Sometimes I’m sitting on the porch with a beer in my hand.
-The weather is sunny and everyone is laughing, forgetting that we talked about for Philando Castile for just five seconds or that the new guy that showed up to the party said, “Feminism is not real” or that Tupac once wrote a letter about breaking up with Madonna because she was white or that your white, fragile peace or on the expectation that I will spend my life accommodating to white spaces.
+The weather is sunny and everyone is laughing, forgetting that we talked about for Philando Castile for just five seconds or that the new guy that showed up to the party said, “Feminism is not real”.
+OR that Tupac once wrote a letter about breaking up with Madonna because she was white or that your white, fragile peace is dependent on the expectation that I will spend my life accommodating to white spaces.

 Not too long ago, I attempted to console a friend that was sobbing and wrapped in a blanket late at night.
 She started by saying, “My heart is so fucking broken.”
-Less of a moment of white person confusion and likely entirely a moment of realizing the desolation is all around us, I realized once again that I could trust this friend because they shared it too — the growing feeling that the collapse is coming for you and everyone that you love; the ability to share trauma for the sake of survival in the name of resistance.
+Less of a moment of white person confusion and likely entirely a moment of realizing the desolation is all around us, I realized once again that I could trust this friend because they shared it too — the growing feeling that the collapse is coming for you and everyone that you love.
+This realization also helps articulate the ability to move through trauma collectively for the sake of resistance.

 That first feeling is all consuming and terrible.
-Many black folks face it alone as they scroll through their social media has another systemic tragedy is revealed as white people sit feet away, unfazed.
+Many black folks face it alone as they scroll through their social media when yet another systemic tragedy is revealed as white people sit feet away, unfazed.

 The point is that in the two months since I’ve been back in the United States, I’ve had many conversations with white people that bore me with their inability to face reality.